-Milnes, a Conservative, was the representative for Virginia's 6th congressional district from 1869 to 1871.
+Milnes was the representative for Virginia’s 6th congressional district and was a Conservative.
+He served from 1869 to 1871.

 From Jan 1870 to Mar 1871, Milnes missed 260 of 514 roll call votes, which is 50.6%.
 This is much worse than the median of 25.2% among the lifetime records of representatives serving in Mar 1871.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: